AdobeDocs/journey-optimizer.es-ES/help/using/code-based/get-started-code-based.md

 <!--[!DNL Journey Optimizer] allows you to compose and deliver content on any inbound surface in a developer-focused workflow.
 You can leverage all the personalization capabilities, and preview what will be published.
 The content can be static (images, text, JSON, HTML) or dynamic (offers, decisions, recommendations).
 You can also insert custom content actions in your omni-channel journeys.-->

->[!CAUTION]
+>[!NOTE]
 >
->Actualmente en [!DNL Journey Optimizer] solo puede crear experiencias basadas en código utilizando **campañas**.
+>* Si es la primera vez que crea una experiencia basada en código, asegúrese de seguir los requisitos previos descritos en [esta sección](code-based-prerequisites.md).

-Cuando usted [creación de una campaña](../campaigns/create-campaign.md#configure), seleccione **Experiencia basada en código** como su acción y defina la configuración básica.
+>

->[!NOTE]
+>* Actualmente en [!DNL Journey Optimizer] solo puede crear experiencias basadas en código utilizando **campañas**.
 >
->Si es la primera vez que crea una experiencia basada en código, asegúrese de seguir los requisitos previos descritos en [esta sección](code-based-prerequisites.md).
+>>* El canal de experiencia basada en código no está disponible para organizaciones que hayan adquirido el Adobe **Healthcare Shield** y **Escudo de seguridad y privacidad** ofertas de complementos.

 <!--Discover the detailed steps to create a code-based campaign in this video.-->